Tearful mourners line up at San Francisco City Hall to thank, pay last respects to Dianne Feinstein

 Carter was among the scores of everyday San Franciscans and political leaders alike who brought flowers, bowed their heads or clasped their hands in prayer as they stood before Feinstein's casket, which was draped in an American flag and on display behind velvet ropes.
 Many said they had never met Feinstein, but wanted to honor an indefatigable public servant who fought to level the playing field for women, members of the LGBTQ community and racial minorities.

-Feinstein died Thursday in her Washington, D.C., home after a series of illnesses.
+Feinstein died early Friday in her Washington, D.C., home of natural causes, said Adam Russell, a spokesperson for her office.
 She was 90.

 She was San Francisco's first female mayor and one of California's first two women U.S. senators, a job she first won alongside Barbara Boxer in 1992, dubbed the " Year of the Woman."
 Former U.S. House Speaker Nancy Pelosi, also of San Francisco, and Mayor London Breed were among the officials who paid their respects.

-Note: This story has been corrected to show that Feinstein died Friday, not Thursday.